Christian Counseling and Mental Health

 It is obvious that many churches do not offer Christian counseling combined with mental health therapy.
 Studies show that some churches are not even ready for such undertakings.
 On the contrary, the church is concerned with opening more branches and attracting more followers.
 The core meaning of the church as the place where people get spiritual and mental healing is no longer important.
 Many pastors and evangelists to not offer christian counseling services to their members.

 The church has failed to address the mental and spiritual needs of its followers.
-I believe that as much as the modern churches want to embrace the changes of today, there is need for the church to address issues that affect its members at the individual level.
+As much as the modern churches want to embrace the changes of today, there is need for the church to address issues that affect its members at the individual level.
 The church needs to establish better strategies to connect with its members at individual and family level.
-Christian counseling needs to be upheld so that the church can maintain its meaning in the society.
+Christian counseling must be upheld so that the church can maintain its meaning in the society.